 This policy applies to all County Government servers which are maintained and installed within secure County Government buildings and locations.
-The County Government's main headquarters at Nyeri is the location for the Server Room.
-The Server Room houses most of the Server and Network equipment and serves as the main access area to the County Government's ICT Infrastructure
+The County Government's main headquarters at Kathwana is the location for the Data Centre.
+The Data Centre houses most of the Server and Network equipment and serves as the main access area to the County Government's ICT Infrastructure

-The Chief Officer shall appoint a Server Room Manager who will manage the Server Infrastructure.
+The Chief Officer shall appoint a ICT Director who will manage the Server Infrastructure.

-10.5 Server Room Manager Responsibilities
+10.5 ICT Director Responsibilities

-To secure the Server Rooms, the Server Room Manager must ensure that:
+To secure the data centers, the ICT Director must ensure that: